The periodic check that keeps you making progress on your Independent Project all year long

-It is a way for the teachers to check in on your project through out the year.
+It is a way for your teacher to check in on your project through out the year.
 It is also a way for you to break up the immense task of the independent project into smaller more manageable chunks.

-Measurable Objectives will be checked six times throughout the year.
-Your objectives will be checked via a 2-4 minute conferences that you have with your teacher.
-During that time your teacher will compare your previously submitted Measurable Objective document with your current evidence.
+SMART Goals will be checked six times throughout the year.
+Your goals will be checked via a 2-4 minute conference that you have with your teacher.
+During that time your teacher will compare your previously submitted SMART Goal with your current evidence.

-YOU (the student) are telling US (the teachers) what to grade at different points of the year.
+YOU (the student) are telling ME (the teacher) what to grade at different points of the year.
 Please only put down items that you are capable of completing.

 What does "measurable" mean?

-By measurable, we mean there must be physical, objective and quantifiable evidence that you have achieved your goal.
+By measurable, I mean there must be objective and quantifiable evidence that you have achieved your goal.
 Think of what you can bring into class and/or show us on the computer to provide evidence that you have completed each task.

 Examples of measurable objectives:

-- Have completed 35 hours of shadowing as represented by journals in OneNote.
+- Have completed 35 hours of shadowing as represented by completed journals.